 Giants Ridge began as a ski hill.
 Owned since 1984 by the state economic development agency, it expanded to include a hotel and two golf courses.
 To mild surprise, the Quarry Giants Ridge turned out to be an exceptional golf experience.

-The Quarry Giants Ridge has a well regarded collection of three beautiful and challenging Par 5 Holes.
+You can see the surface remnants of the quarries on multiple holes.
+The Quarry Giants Ridge has a well-regarded collection of three beautiful and challenging Par 5 Holes.
 The landscape has been used masterfully to create interesting shots that require some careful thinking.
-The tee shots require precision.

 On this day, a sharp nine iron to six feet set up a nice birdie.